YhuanD/RMCanalysis/README.md

 # RMCanalysis
-Calculations of atomic structure of crystals (written in Fortran.
+Calculations of atomic structure of several crystals.

-This is a test version.